Vladdy-1988/medlink-claims-hub/replit.md

 MedLink Claims Hub is a secure, installable Progressive Web App (PWA) for healthcare providers to submit and track pre-authorizations and claims.
 The application provides a comprehensive claims management system with offline support, file attachments, status tracking, and role-based access control.
 Built as a full-stack TypeScript application, it features a React frontend with Vite bundling and an Express.js backend with PostgreSQL database integration.

-**Recent Progress (August 2025)**: Successfully migrated from SQLite to PostgreSQL (Neon) with complete Prisma migration infrastructure.
-Implemented idempotent seed guard system, enhanced PWA features including push notifications and install prompts, and configured production-ready database with proper environment secrets.
-All major scaffolding is in place with comprehensive testing infrastructure.
+**Recent Progress (August 2025)**: Successfully completed full application integration and testing.
+Migrated from SQLite to PostgreSQL (Neon) with complete Drizzle migration infrastructure.
+Implemented comprehensive UI components including ClaimWizard, DashboardKpis, ClaimsTable, and ClaimTimeline.
+Enhanced PWA features with push notifications, install prompts, and offline IndexedDB synchronization.
+All core pages integrated with proper data flow, error handling, and authentication.
+Application successfully tested and verified functional at http://localhost:5000.

 ## User Preferences